Tennis elbow: Speculative treatments

 Other approaches that are not experimentally tested include eccentric exercise using a rubber bar, joint manipulation directed at the elbow and wrist, spinal manipulation directed at the cervical and thoracic spinal regions, low level laser therapy, and extracorporeal shockwave therapy.

 Medication

-Recent studies demonstrate that topical nonsteroidal anti-inflammatory medications are effective within four weeks for lateral epicondylitis.
-Evidence for oral NSAIDs is mixed.
-Research indicates that corticosteroid injections improved outcomes more effectively than NSAIDs within four weeks but offered no long-term benefits at 12 months.
+Oral nonsteroidal anti-inflammatory medications may be effective.

 Other studies suggest that, while helpful for short-term pain relief, corticosteroid injections are less effective than watchful waiting or physical therapy after one year.
 Repeated injections can also lead to tendon rupture and muscle atrophy.
-Thus, clinicians should be cautious with corticosteroid use for lateral epicondylitis due to limited long-term effectiveness and possible adverse effects.

 Alternative treatments

-While many alternative treatments, such as shockwave, laser, low-frequency electrical nerve stimulation, ultrasound, and pulsed magnetic wave therapies, have been used, none have been proven effective.
-Current evidence is inconclusive on the effectiveness of acupuncture for lateral epicondylitits.
+While many alternative treatments, such as shockwave, laser, low-frequency electrical nerve stimulation, ultrasound, and pulsed magnetic wave therapies, have been used, none is effective or in common treatment plans.

-Platelet-rich plasma (PRP) injections

-Platelet-rich plasma (PRP) has emerged as a potential treatment for lateral epicondylitis.
-PRP is derived from the patient's own blood and contains concentrated platelets, which are rich in growth factors.
-These growth factors are believed to initiate and accelerate tissue repair and regeneration support healing of the tendons and connective tissue and promote the growth of new blood vessels, aiding the recovery process.

-The PRP procedure for lateral epicondylitis involves extracting a small amount of the patient's blood, separating the plasma through centrifugation, and re-injecting it directly into the lateral epicondyle.
-While good outcomes have been reported with PRP for lateral epicondylitis, the overall literature is still unclear on its effectiveness.
-Additionally, variations in PRP preparation methods and injection techniques across different commercial systems add further complexity to assessing its effectiveness.

-Overall, current research on PRP as a treatment for lateral epicondylitis is promising.
-However, more studies are needed to provide clear evidence of its effectiveness.
+The effectiveness of acupuncture for lateral epicondylitits is unproven.

 Surgery

-Most patients with lateral epicondylitis (tennis elbow) improve with conservative treatments and do not need surgery.
+Most patients with tennis elbow do not need surgery, improving with conservative treatments.
 However, if symptoms persist despite prolonged conservative therapy, surgical options should be reconsidered.
 Several surgical procedures are available for lateral epicondylitis, most involving the removal of damaged tissue from the ECRB and scraping of the lateral epicondyle.
 This procedure can be done through open, percutaneous, or arthroscopic methods.